Praxis· Applied AI Studio · NYC

 Airtable holds, Slack delivers.

-Airtable holds the structured record (disclosure title, classified industry, scope tags, source link, partner-relevance score, dedup hash).
+Airtable holds the structured record per disclosure: classified industry, scope tags, source link, dedup hash, date observed.
 Slack delivers the digest.
+Both writes happen after the orchestrator has merged the sub-agent outputs and composed the prioritized daily report.

 Stage 04 — Outputs

-One Slack digest per partner in #breach-feed, delivered before the workday starts.
+One prioritized digest, delivered to one team Slack channel before the workday starts.
+All partners read the same channel — no per-partner routing, no parallel digests.
 Each disclosure renders as a one-line summary plus a link to the full Airtable record.
 Partners read the digest, click into the records that need deeper review, leave the rest.

 Retry, override, audit.

-Source-down retry with exponential backoff.
+Source-down retry on the next scheduled run.
 Manual override channel for partners to flag a disclosure for deeper review or escalate a misclassification.
 Audit log entry per disclosure capturing the classification confidence, the dedup hash, and the routing decision.

 03 ·The build